megarage9000/openGLProjects/README.md

 # RenderingEngine
 In this project, I hope to develop a general purpose Rendering Engine that I can use for small 3D games and/or rendering!
 Currently working on:
-- Basic Lighting and Casting
+- Basic Lighting and Casting, and implementing various light casters in a scene
-- Bug Fixing Spotlight casting and Unwanted Local Camera Roll
+- Fix Unwanted Local Camera Roll

 Project Playlist: